ktaka-ccmp/google-oauth2-example/Readme.md

 1. React.js app regards the user as authenticated and sets a property to always send a request with the session cookie in the following API communications.
 1. The backend API servers allow what is allowed for the user as long as the session is valid.

-Here in this repository, I provide a simplified version of the code to illustrate the authentication mechanism.

 ## How the app works without authentication

 The app in this repository consists of two pages, "Top" and "Customer."